 On May 30, 2017, we entered into an agreement with Iona Management Group to form a new entity designed to execute on a current timber concession, pursue other global timber opportunities and for the expansion of the IMG project management business model.
+This joint venture will manage our timber harvesting operations in the

-We committed to invest \$1,200,000 for a 81% ownership interest in the joint venture.
+Democratic Republic of the Congo.
+We committed to invest \$1,200,000 for an 81% ownership interest in the joint venture.

 On June 6.
 2017, we entered into an amended agreement to acquire a historic landmark building located in Cedar Key, FL.
-We intend to form a new entity to establish and operate a "bed and breakfast" on this property.
+We intend to form a new entity to establish and operate a Abed and breakfast@ on this property.
 We committed to purchase this property for \$250,000.